 Most raffles are $1 per ticket but adjusting the price for your specific area will help you sell as many as possible.

 10 Host a Bake Sale

-Bake sales are another tried and true fundraising opportunity to take advantage of.
+Bake sales are another tried and true school fundraising idea to take advantage of.
 Chances are many throughout the community, parents especially, are willing to make some delicious baked goods to help out their local school.